 What Happens If My Dental Practice Is Not HIPAA Compliant?

-What you don’t know can cost you money, put patient date at risk, and damage your reputation.
+What you don’t know can cost you money, put patient data at risk, and damage your reputation.

 By CK Newman